gammapy/gammapy/docs/maps/index.rst

 .. code::

-   from gammapy.maps import MapBase m = MapBase.create(binsz=0.1, map_type='wcs', width=10.0)
+   from gammapy.maps import MapBase, WcsMapND m = MapBase.create(binsz=0.1, map_type='wcs', width=10.0)
    m.write('file.fits', extname='IMAGE')
-   m = MapBase.read('test.fits', extname='IMAGE')
+   m = WcsMapND.read('test.fits', extname='IMAGE')

 Images can be serialized to a sparse data format by passing ``sparse=True``.
 This will write the file to a sparse data table